Skip to main content

 Fail-open vs fail-closed

 When /v1/verify is unreachable (network, 5xx, timeout), you have two options.
-Pick per app based on the cost of a wrong answer:
+Pick per app based on the cost of a wrong answer: The wrappers in Steps 3-4 default to fail-open.
+To switch to fail-closed, return SAFE_FALLBACK (or raise) inside the except block.

 Per-environment splitting